 RIZE awarded grants for two-year projects to the following organizations:

-- Casa Esperanza will expand their Comprehensive Health Enhancement Support System-Spanish (CASA-CHESS) language access application which addresses relapse prevention and offers peer support, audio-based information on substance use disorders (SUD), medication adherence, and direct access to a support team.
+- Casa Esperanza expanded their Comprehensive Health Enhancement Support System-Spanish (CASA-CHESS) language access application which addresses relapse prevention and offers peer support, audio-based information on substance use disorders (SUD), medication adherence, and direct access to a support team.
 Casa Esperanza will also address racial and ethnic disparities in access to SUD treatment, reduce isolation among Spanish speakers, strengthen recovery networks, reduce the impacts of stigma, and disseminate information regarding COVID-19.

-- Codman Square Health Center will incorporate racial equity into its culture, programming, and evaluation processes.
+- Codman Square Health Center incorporated racial equity into its culture, programming, and evaluation processes.
 By working with their community (including SUD patients), they will review program policies, best practices, and workflows.
 Additionally, Codman intends to pilot their own internal training modules with the goal of combatting racism within their organization.

-- Prisoners’ Legal Services, in collaboration with Boston Medical Center, will create the first and only medical-legal clinic in the country advocating for incarcerated people, and the only to focus on access to SUD treatment for BIPOC prisoners.
+- Prisoners’ Legal Services, in collaboration with Boston Medical Center, created the first and only medical-legal clinic in the country advocating for incarcerated people, and the only to focus on access to SUD treatment for BIPOC prisoners.
 The project will include further partnerships with the American Civil Liberties Union, Association for Behavioral Health, Boston University Law School, and Harvard University’s Prison Legal Assistance Project.